-Everest Base Camp via the 3 Peaks and 3 Passes Nepal Trek, Autumn 2014
+Everest Base Camp via the 3 Peaks and 3 Passes Trek with Lobuche Peak Climb Option

-For Autumn 2014, we have revised our popular Everest Trek with a unique itinerary designed for the adventurous hiker who wants to do the Classic Everest Base Camp Trek via a more challenging loop route with very little backtracking.
-Along the way we climb three peaks and cross three high passes!
+For Autumn 2021, we will continue the tradition of our popular Everest Trek with a unique itinerary designed for the adventurous trekker who wants to do the Classic EBC Trek via a more challenging loop route with very little backtracking.
+Along the way we climb three adventurous (non-technical) peaks and cross three spectacular and strenuous high passes!

-Please contact me personally if you have further questions or would like to discuss different options.
+Please contact us personally if you have further questions or would like to discuss different options.
+Ready to sign up?

 Expedition Organization and Leadership